alekstech/notes/src/markdown/cs/programming/CS61A/lectures/lecture-2.md

 A function that depends on an external variable is not a function.
 It's a procedure, but not a function.

+What a function takes in, for example words or numbers, is the function's **domain**.
+What the function returns, for example words or numbers, is its **range**.

 ##Buzz
 ```
 (define (buzz n)